 Limit Powers and Manage Stakeholders

-Lesson – When there are too many stakeholders with decision making power it becomes difficult to control the organization.
-Keeping them happy further becomes a difficult task, so it is important that you limit your stakeholders and keep them in interest else your power might dilute without you being knowing.
+Lesson – When there are too many stakeholders with decision-making power it becomes difficult to control the organization.
+Keeping them happy further becomes a difficult task, so it is important that you limit your stakeholders and keep them in interest else your power might dilute without you knowing.